 Seniors also love the spacious folding-down rear basket as it carries more gear and purchases.

-In short, not many three-wheel bikes can get near this senior citizen tricycle.
+In short, not many three wheel bicycles for seniors can get near this tricycle.

 - Low, step through design.